 Working together for free software

-The free software GNU operating system, which began development in 1984 is now used by millions of people worldwide as an alternative to both Microsoft Windows and Apple's Mac OS X operating systems.
+The free software GNU operating system, which began development in 1984 is now used by millions of people worldwide as a replacement to both Microsoft Windows and Apple's Mac OS X operating systems.

 Because most software we buy or download from the web denies us these rights, we can look at the reasons why: usually we don't actually buy ownership of the software but instead, receive a license to use the software, binding us with many fine-print rules about what we can and cannot do.